 May 27, 2018 Spring 2018

-Pi Delta Omega has had 14 Basilei:Rosbin E. Ivery, Sue M. Baety, Alexandria J. Holloway, Betty Mears, Ossie Hollis, Eva Harris Cofield, Carol Deliford, Elsie King Hamler, Mable Clarington, Cheryl Mattox Berry, Shawna F. Cleveland, Juliet King, Karen Harris Hawkins, Teresa Richardson Brown, Calondria E. Williams and currently serving is Ann E. Walters-Pope.
+Pi Delta Omega has had 15 Basilei:Rosbin E. Ivery, Sue M. Baety, Alexandria J. Holloway, Betty Mears, Ossie Hollis, Eva Harris Cofield, Carol Deliford, Elsie King Hamler, Mable Clarington, Cheryl Mattox Berry, Shawna F. Cleveland, Juliet King, Karen Harris Hawkins, Teresa Richardson Brown, Calondria E. Williams, Ann E. Walters-Pope and currently serving is Bonita D. Cooper.

 At the regional level, Pi Delta Omega has had Two Cluster Coordinators, Alexandria Holloway, and Eva Harris Cofield, and recently appointed Karen Harris Hawkins as Chairman of Regional Awards and Exhibits.